Federal district: Russia

-Russia has three cities of federal importance, established by the Constitution — Moscow and Saint Petersburg; it also claims Sevastopol as such (which is internationally recognised as part of Ukraine, occupied by Russia).
+Russia has three Federal Cities, established by the Constitution: Moscow, Saint Petersburg and Sevastopol, with the latter internationally recognised as being under Russian occupation.
 Each city is treated as a separate federal subject and has its own legislative body.
-Russia has federal districts, but these form an additional administrative layer between the federation government and the federal subjects rather than being a distinct type of jurisdiction.
+Russia also has federal districts, but these form an additional administrative layer between the federation government and the federal subjects rather than being a distinct type of jurisdiction.

 United States

-The seat of the U.S. federal government in Washington is located in a federal district called the District of Columbia.
+The seat of the U.S. federal government is in Washington, D.C., the sole U.S. federal district, officially called the "District of Columbia" (D.C.).
 Other federally administered areas that are within one of the 50 states, but not under its jurisdiction, are called federal enclaves.

 Additionally, the U.S. federal court system divides each state, the District of Columbia, and Puerto Rico into one or more federal judicial districts.
 A United States district court and a bankruptcy court are located in each.
 There are also regional federal judicial circuits, each consisting of a group of states (except for the District of Columbia Circuit, which consists of the federal district, and the Federal Circuit, whose jurisdiction is based on specific subject matter instead of geography); Puerto Rico and the United States territorial courts are also assigned to circuits.
 Each circuit has a United States court of appeals.